nylas/nylas-js/README.md

 ## 💙 Contributing

+Interested in contributing to the Nylas JavaScript SDK project?
+Thanks so much for your interest!
+We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

 Please refer to [Contributing](Contributing.md) for information about how to make contributions to this project.
 We welcome questions, bug reports, and pull requests.

 ## 📝 License